By Chanté Eliaszadeh | Updated June 2026

 5. Claims trading provides real optionality

 The secondary market offers genuine liquidity for those who need it.
-FTX claims that sold for 20 cents in early 2023 ultimately yielded 119%+ to holders, but sellers received immediate certainty.
+FTX claims that sold for cents on the dollar in early 2023 ultimately paid holders about 119%—but sellers received immediate certainty.
 Both strategies can be rational depending on your circumstances.

 6. Individual attorney representation is expensive and rarely justified

-Unless your claim is disputed, exceeds $500,000, or involves preference exposure, individual counsel costs likely exceed value added.
+Unless your claim is disputed, exceeds roughly $500,000, or involves preference exposure, individual counsel typically costs more than it adds.
 Most creditors are better served by committee representation.

 7. Filing your proof of claim is critical—and easy